 Sidamo

-The best washed coffees from Sidamo have a fruity and very distinctive flavor profile with citrus acidity.
-Among the best growing areas in Sidamo are the districts of Bensa, Chire, and Arbegona, where the coffees reach elevations of up to 2,300 meters.
-These coffees have a tangy acidity and a flavor reminiscent of ripe citrus fruits and black tea.
+The best qualities of washed coffees from Sidamo have a fruity and very distinctive flavor profile with a citrus acidity.
+Among the best growing areas in Sidamo are the districts of Bensa, Chire, and Arbegona, where altitudes reach up to 2,300 meters.
+These coffees have a vibrant acidity and taste reminiscent of ripe citrus fruits and black tea.

 Yirgacheffe

-Washed coffees from the neighboring region of Yirgacheffe to the southwest, on the other hand, are somewhat more floral and have lower acidity.
-Their outstanding qualities include complex aromas of Earl Grey tea, bergamot, and ripe orange.
+Washed coffees from the southwestern neighboring region of Yirgacheffe, however, are somewhat more floral and have a lower acidity.
+The outstanding qualities harbor a complex aroma of Earl Grey tea or bergamot and ripe orange.

 Guji

-Over the past two years, the Guji region has increasingly attracted the attention of specialty roasters because the coffees from Guji are very tall and deliver exceptional flavor.
-It reminds me of the crème de la crème of Yirgacheffe coffees: they are very floral and tea-like coffees with a high sweetness from ripe stone fruits.
-There is also a theory that since Guji was recognized as an independent coffee region, the washing stations in Yirgacheffe have come under pressure, and many farmers from the high-altitude regions no longer deliver their ripe cherries to Yirgacheffe, but now to washing stations in Guji.
-This could explain why it has become more difficult to find top-quality coffees in Yirgacheffe in recent years.
+In the last two years, the Guji region has increasingly come into focus for specialty roasters because coffees from Guji are very tall and deliver an extraordinary flavor profile.
+It reminds me of the crème de la crème of Yirgacheffe coffees: they are very floral and tea-like coffees with a high sweetness of ripe stone fruits.
+There is also the theory that since Guji was recognized as an independent coffee region, washing stations in Yirgacheffe have come under pressure and many farmers from the high-altitude areas no longer deliver their ripe cherries to Yirgacheffe, but now to washing stations in Guji.
+This could explain why it has become more difficult to find top qualities in Yirgacheffe in recent years.

-Unwashed varieties from Sidamo, Yirgacheffe, and Guji can be very fruity and complex.
-The acidity is typically a bit winey.
-The aromas, in the best cases, are reminiscent of tropical fruits like mango, papaya, and ripe orange.
-Yirgacheffe coffees, on the other hand, are somewhat more floral, and in Sidamo and Guji coffees, the acidity is often more prominent.
-These coffees are fuller-bodied and creamier than their washed counterparts, and the acidity is noticeably more wine-like.
-In both the washed and unwashed varieties, the best coffees remind me more of tea than coffee in character.
+Unwashed qualities from Sidamo, Yirgacheffe, and Guji can be very fruity and complex.
+Typically, the acidity is somewhat "winey."
+In the best cases, the aroma is reminiscent of tropical fruits such as mango, papaya, and ripe orange.
+Yirgacheffe coffees are again somewhat more floral, and in Sidamos and Guji coffees, the acidity is often somewhat more prominent.
+In terms of body, these coffees are fuller and creamier than their washed counterparts, and the acidity is significantly more wine-like.
+In both washed and unwashed qualities, the best coffees remind me more of tea than coffee in character.

 Limu or Jimma

-Southwestern Ethiopia is the home of Arabica coffee.
-This is where the Coffea Arabica originated, which originated here around 700 AD.
-The largest quantities of coffee are produced in the west, but these coffees are somewhat less renowned in the international specialty coffee world.
-These regions are known for the fact that wild coffee plants still grow in the forests.
+The southwest of Ethiopia is the home of Arabica coffee; this is where Coffea Arabica originated around 700 AD.
+The largest quantity of coffee is produced in the west, but in the international specialty coffee world, these coffees are somewhat less renowned.
+These regions are known for still having wild coffee plants growing in the forests.

 Jimma-Limu, Illubabor

-In the region surrounding the town of Jimma, traditionally, mainly inferior, unwashed coffees were traded as "Djimma Gr.
-5" for a long time.
-This was (and still is) an attractively priced coffee for large-scale industry.
+In the region surrounding the city of Jimma, traditionally for a long time, mainly inferior unwashed qualities were traded as "Djimma Gr.
+5."
+This was (and still is) an attractively priced coffee for large industry.

-Limu coffees are all coffees from the areas around Jimma and Illubabor.
-Compared to coffees from the south (Sidamo, Yirgacheffe, and Guji), Limu coffee tends to taste spicier, reminiscent of fresh cardamom and cloves, and the acidity is more winey and can sometimes be more grapefruit-like.
-The coffee tends to be more balanced, has a fuller body, but is usually somewhat less "distinctive" in flavor than the coffees from Sidamo or Yirgacheffe.
-Nevertheless, there are excellent qualities, particularly in the higher growing areas around the town of Agaro and in Illubabor, that are very complex, with a flavor reminiscent of ripe stone fruits and citrus fruits and a tea-like character.
+Limu coffees are thus all coffees from the areas around Jimma and Illubabor.
+Compared to coffees from the south (i.e., Sidamo, Yirgacheffe, and Guji), Limu coffee tends to be spicier, reminiscent of fresh cardamom, clove, and the acidity leans more towards "winey" and can sometimes be more grapefruit-like.
+The coffee tends to be more balanced, has a fuller body, but is usually somewhat less "distinctive" in flavor than coffees from Sidamo or Yirgacheffe.
+Nevertheless, especially in the higher growing areas around the city of Agaro and in Illubabor, there are excellent qualities that are very complex and taste reminiscent of ripe stone fruits and citrus fruits and have a tea-like character.

-High-quality unwashed coffees from this region are currently rare.
-The flavor profile is much spicier and less floral than those from the south.
-Therefore, there is currently not much demand for high-quality unwashed coffees from this region.
+High-quality unwashed coffees from this region are currently still rare.
+The flavor profile is much spicier and less floral than the qualities from the south.
+Therefore, there is currently no great demand for high-quality unwashed qualities from this region.

 Kafa

-Further southwest lies the Kafa (or Kaffa or Kefa) region.
-Most of Ethiopia's forest coffee is probably harvested in the deep forests of Kafa, as a relatively large population of wild coffee plants still prevails there.
+Further to the southwest lies the Kafa region (or Kaffa or Kefa).
+In the deep forests of Kafa, probably most of Ethiopia's wild forest coffee is harvested, as a relatively large stock of wild coffee plants still prevails here.
 Most coffees are processed unwashed and are of moderate quality.
-In recent years, washed varieties have also become increasingly popular, with a profile reminiscent of Limu coffees.
+For a few years now, there have also been increasingly washed qualities that, in terms of profile, are reminiscent of Limu coffees.
 They are very spicy and, in the best cases, can also exhibit aromas of ripe citrus fruits and even passion fruit.

 Tepi

-Located west of Kafa is the Tepi region, which is still little known on the export market.
-Tepi also offers excellent potential, as it also has elevations above 2,200 meters.
+West of Kafa lies the Tepi region, which is still little known on the export market.
+Tepi also offers excellent potential, as there are also altitudes of over 2,200m.
 The flavor profile is similar to that of Limu and Kafa.

 Bench Maji

-South of Kafa lies the Bench Maji region, a generally lower-lying area where standard coffees are mostly produced on large farms.
-As a result, this region plays a negligible role in the specialty coffee world.
-Bebeka Farm , Ethiopia's largest coffee farm, is also located here.
+South of Kafa lies the Bench Maji region, generally a lower-lying area where standard qualities are mostly produced on large farms.
+Thus, this region plays hardly any role in the specialty coffee world.
+The Bebeka farm, Ethiopia's largest coffee farm, is also located here.

-An impressive example of why one shouldn't generalize about individual regions is the Gesha Village Farm.
+An impressive example of why individual regions should not be generalized is the Gesha Village Farm.
 The Gesha Village Farm was established less than 10 years ago in the highest part of Bench Maji.
-Here, three varieties (two Gesha varieties and the local variety 74110) are meticulously and perfectly cultivated, picked, and processed.
-Within a very short time, the privately run farm has managed to produce some of the finest quality coffee from all of Ethiopia in this rather negatively connoted region of Bench Maji.
+Here, three varieties (two Gesha varieties and the local variety 74110) are cultivated, picked, and processed meticulously and to perfection, so that the privately run farm has managed to produce some of the best qualities from all over Ethiopia in this rather negatively connoted Bench Maji region within a very short time.

-West and northwest of Jimma lie the two large regions of Gambella and Wollega (or Lekempti)
+West and northwest of Jimma are the two large regions of Gambella and Wollega (or Lekempti)

-West of Jimma lies the Gambella region, and north of it lies the Wollega region.
-Wollega comprises three smaller regions: Kelem Wollega, West Wollega, and East Wollega, and a large area of coffee cultivation, which is why the cup profiles vary greatly.
+West of Jimma lies the Gambella region, and north of that, the Wollega region.
+Wollega comprises three smaller regions, Kelem Wollega, West Wollega, and East Wollega, and a large total area where coffee is grown, which is why the cup profiles vary greatly.

-The coffees from Wollega and Gambella are still relatively unknown in the specialty coffee world, but there are already some exceptionally high-quality coffees from these regions.
-The potential in some areas, such as Kelem Wollega, is impressive, so we're sure to hear and taste a lot more from Wollega in the future.
+Coffees from Wollega and Gambella are not yet well known in the specialty coffee world, but there are already outstanding qualities from these areas.
+The potential in some parts, such as Kelem Wollega, is impressive, which is why we will certainly hear and taste a lot more from Wollega in the future.

 References